 GSave and UpSave are called “high-interest” because they are giving at least 2.5% per year to their depositors.
-This is a far cry compared to the average of 0.125% from regular savings accounts traditional banks offer.
-To put this in perspective, here is how much you will earn, more or less, if you let an amount of Php 30,000 sit in both accounts for a year:
+This is a huge difference compared to the average of 0.0675% from regular savings accounts traditional banks offer.
+To put this in perspective, here is how much you will earn, on average, if you let an amount of Php 30,000 sit in both accounts for a year:

 - GSave or UpSave = Php 750 (Before tax)

-It’s like you were given a cake and a cupcake.
-If you wonder how digital banks can offer so much, it is because they have less overhead expenses than banks with physical stores.
+It’s like getting an instant coffee from one bank versus three Starbucks frappés from the other.
+If you wonder how digital banks can offer so much, it is because they have less overhead expenses than traditional banks.
 They do not need to pay too much in rent and wages as they can operate remotely and employ fewer people.
-As a result, they have the flexibility to give significantly higher percentages to attract more customers.
+As a result, they have the flexibility to give higher percentages to attract more customers.

 What is the difference between UpSave and GSave?

 |Covered by PDIC||Yes||Yes|

 |Free life insurance||Yes (up to Php 250,000)||Yes (up to Php 250,000)|

 |X-factor||It can be accessed by both GCash and CIMB Bank apps.||Users feel more secure.|

 As mentioned earlier, GSave and UpSave are almost identical.
 GSave is the product of GCash and CIMB Bank’s partnership, while UpSave is solely CIMB’s.
 The most visible difference between accounts, however, is the interest rate and their x-factors.
 GCash offers 2.6% and can be accessed by both the GCash and CIMB Bank apps.
 While UpSave, on the other hand, gives 2.5% and is deemed as the “safer” option.